DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 ```

 After registering our state we can access it inside our handlers.

-TODO: add link to explain the state with Rust more.

 The fourth parameter is our app handle.
 We'll use this to resolve paths.